Mburu-Elvis/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - prints every minute of the day

 10. **9-times_tables.c**
+- a function that prints 9 times table startung from 0

 11. **10-add.c**
 - a function that adds two integers returning the sum